 Fear not.
+If you want to clean carpets cheaply, you can do so with simple carpet cleaning solutions you can make at home.
 You very likely have products already on hand that can tackle most common types of stains from greasy chicken and chocolate to those darling dirty feet.

-The following solutions effectively remove carpet stains or pre-treat traffic areas before cleaning carpets.
-Using these solutions sometimes requires a little more time and patience to completely remove a stain.
+The following homemade cleaners effectively remove carpet stains or pre-treat traffic areas before cleaning carpets.
+Using these simple solutions sometimes requires a little more time and patience to completely remove a stain.
 They may not work as fast as some store-bought products, but they do work and can save you tons of money, while keeping your carpets showroom new.

 If you are unsure what you are treating, start with the first (and cheapest) vinegar spray solution and move down the list in order.